 Housing First Leeds

-With funding for three years from the Tudor Trust, Housing First Leeds provided six homeless sex workers with their own secure fully furnished homes in a community of their choice anywhere in Leeds.
-Tenancies are initially held by TLA and transferred to the residents as they become more independent.
+With funding for three years from the Tudor Trust, Housing First Leeds provided six homeless sex workers with their own secure, fully furnished homes in a community of their choice anywhere in Leeds.
+Tenancies are initially held by TLA and transferred to the residents when they become more independent.